 Summary: St James, Apostle.
 Born at Bethsaida in Galilee, a son of Zebedee and brother of John, the evangelist.
 He died about 44, the first apostle to die, beheaded by Herod.
 A fisherman, summoned by Jesus together with his brother Saint John.
 They were called the “Sons of Thunder” (Mark 3:17).
 Honoured as a favoured apostle: with Peter and John he was present at the transfiguration, the raising of the daughter of Jairus, and the agony in the garden.
 He was the first apostle put to death for the Christian faith.

 James, sometimes called the Greater, is probably best known today through the Camino, or the pilgrimage to Santiago de Compostela in Galicia, Spain.
-Pope Benedict XVI visited this shrine on 6th November 2010.
+(Benedict XVI visited this shrine on 6th November 2010.)

 Son of Zebedee

-James, sometimes known as the Great, by contrast with James the Less, the son of Alphaeus (feast 3rd May Saints Philip and James) is described in the Gospels along with John, the evangelist, as “a son of Zebedee”, a fisherman.
+James, sometimes known as the Great, by contrast with James the Less, the son of Alphaeus (feast 3rd May) Saints Philip and James are described in the Gospels along with John, the evangelist, as “a son of Zebedee”, a fisherman.
 Jesus recruited both of them along with Simon and his brother Andrew by the Sea of Galilee.
 They were in their helping their father mend the nets.
 They left him in the boat with the men he employed and went after Jesus (Mark 1:16-20).